am1444/sinwave/README.md

 Width: terminal width.
 Ideally this will be detected automatically in a future update.

 Wait: Amount of time to sleep in milliseconds between printing each line.

+Feel free to use any of the code in any of your own projects, it's not like there's a lot of it anyways.